-In April of 2009, WPI finished up their 24 months of work as part of a complete renovation of the aging Compton Union Building (CUB) on the campus of Washington State University in Pullman, Washington.
-The goal of this $86 million renovation project was to turn the six story, 50 year old student union building into a vibrant, eco-friendly, multi-use destination that students would want to use.
+In April of 2009, WPI finished up their twenty-four months of work as part of a complete renovation of the aging Compton Union Building (CUB) on the campus of Washington State University in Pullman, Washington.
+The goal of this $86 million renovation project was to turn the six story, 50-year-old student union building into a vibrant, eco-friendly, multi-use destination that students want to use.
 The university achieved this goal by demolishing and rebuilding most interior spaces.
-In the process they brought in better food venues, a modern lounge space, more natural light, new meeting spaces, and a newly remodeled, high-tech 489-seat auditorium.
+In the process they brought in better food venues, a modern lounge space, more natural light, new meeting spaces, and a newly remodeled, high-tech 489 seat auditorium.
+Learn more about the Compton Union Building here.

 WPI played an important role in the transformation of this building.
 WPI’s scope of work on this project included metal stud framing, insulation, vapor retarders, fireproofing, rough carpentry, metal door frames, veneer plaster, gypsum board, acoustical & metal ceilings, acoustical & wood wall treatments, and other miscellaneous specialties.